vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 Aindrī, dark in color, holding in her hands the lightning bolt and the shining lotus. //122//

-Cāmuṇḍ ā, dark blue, holding in her right hands trident and ḍ amaru, a sword, and a vetāla and in her other \[hands\] a shield, a serpent and a bell, along with a skull. //123//
+Cāmuṇḍā, dark blue, holding in her right hands trident andḍamaru, a sword, and a vetāla and in her other \[hands\] a shield, a serpent and a bell, along with a skull. //123//

 As for Mahālakṣmī, supreme mistress, of shining yellow color, she holds two lotuses, a mirror, and the fruit of the wild lemon tree.
 40